GameFoundry/bsf/Documentation/Manuals/Native/renderer.md

 ~~~~~~~~~~~~~

 ### Renderer material {#renderer_b_a_b}
 Often the renderer needs to use special shaders for various effects (e.g. post-processing effects like FXAA).
 Unlike shaders and materials used by users, these shaders are built-in into the engine.
-Since we know they'll always be there we make make it easier for the renderer to load and use them by implementing the @ref BansheeEngine::RendererMaterial "RendererMaterial" interface:
+Since we know they'll always be there we can make it easier for the renderer to load and use them by implementing the @ref BansheeEngine::RendererMaterial "RendererMaterial" interface:
 ~~~~~~~~~~~~~{.cpp}
 // Set up a post-processing material class DownsampleMat : public RendererMaterial<DownsampleMat>